unixwzrd/venvutil/docs/shdoc/bin/shinclude/functions/__venv_conda_check.md

 `__venv_conda_check` - Ensure conda function is wrapped and check for definition changes.
 ## Description
 - **Purpose**:
   - Checks if the conda function definition has changed and re-hooks if necessary.
+Replaces the conda function with a wrapper that logs the command and environment affected.
 - **Usage**:
   - `__venv_conda_check`
 - **Input Parameters**: